Terminal-2 icon

 Register your payment terminal with Adyen.

 To make a terminal ready to accept payments, it needs to be assigned to your store, and then boarded.
 Often the terminal is already assigned to your store and all you need to do is confirm.
 But it is also possible that you need to select your store from a list on the terminal display.
-If you have a large number of stores, you can enable your store staff to initiate the boarding process with an one-time password (OTP).

 The boarding process can take up to 30 minutes.